 Clearly, in times of low interest rates and an economic slowdown, this problem is more likely to present itself since the possibility of deflation is higher, and it is relatively cheap to hold onto money.

-Here again, in a situation where massive amounts of money has been pumped into the system to keep the economy from going into a depression (i.e. current times), any prospect of deflation may be short-lived and quickly followed by sharp increases in inflation once the money people are holding onto starts being spent.
+Here again, in a situation where massive amounts of money has been pumped into the system to keep the economy from going into a depression (i.e. current times), any prospect of deflation may be short-lived and quickly followed by sharp increases in inflation once the money that economic agents are holding onto starts being spent.

 As with the quantitative easing scenario, the liquidity trap here may just be a temporary phenomena before reality blows the lid off of interest rates and inflation, with resulting economic chaos.